Back

 • Plant Pathology and Plant-Microbe Biology Section

-Two new studies from Cornell AgriTech demonstrate that apple growers can maintain effective control of apple scab while reducing their reliance on synthetic multi-site fungicides.
-By using disease forecasting tools such as Cornell's NEWA network to time spray applications—and swapping in biopesticides where synthetics would normally be used—researchers found no significant differences in disease outcomes compared to conventional calendar-based spray programs.
-The findings come as the U.S. EPA moves toward stricter regulation of multi-site fungicides, which have already been phased out in Europe and Canada.
+Two new studies from Cornell AgriTech demonstrate that apple growers can maintain effective control of apple scab while reducing their reliance on synthetic multisite fungicides.
 Combined with modern high-density planting systems and disease-resistant varieties, the research offers New York growers a practical framework for transitioning to more sustainable disease management.

-Apple scab, caused by the fungus Venturia inaequalis, is one of the most economically devastating diseases facing apple growers in the Northeast.
-Managing it has long depended on regular fungicide applications—and for many growers, that means spraying on a weekly calendar schedule using broad-spectrum synthetic multi-site fungicides like captan and mancozeb.
-But two new peer-reviewed studies from Cornell AgriTech suggest there may be a smarter, more sustainable way.
+Apple scab is one of the most economically devastating diseases facing apple growers in the Northeast.
+Managing it has long depended on regular applications of broad-spectrum synthetic multisite fungicides, but two new peer-reviewed studies from Cornell AgriTech suggest there may be a smarter, more sustainable way.

 “A lot of growers feel the need to spray every week,” said Cox.
 “But our research shows you can be more responsible with your fungicide use if you apply using disease forecasting.
 A forecasting model can help you save money and reduce the frequency of application.”

-The regulatory landscape is adding new urgency.
-Captan and mancozeb—the two most widely used multi-site synthetic fungicides in apple production—face growing scrutiny.
-These chemicals have been flagged for a range of concerns, including potential reproductive and developmental toxicity, probable carcinogenicity, and reduced soil microbial activity.
-They have already been phased out in Europe and Canada, and the U.S. EPA is pursuing significant restrictions.
+The regulatory landscape is adding new urgency to finding more sustainable solutions to managing disease.
+Captan and mancozeb – the two most widely used multisite synthetic fungicides in apple production – face growing scrutiny for a range of concerns, including potential reproductive and developmental toxicity, probable carcinogenicity, and reduced soil microbial activity.
+They have already been phased out in Europe and Canada, and the U.S. Environmental Protection Agency is pursuing significant restrictions.

-The first study, published in Plant Disease, tested whether disease forecasting tools—including Cornell's NEWA (Network for Environment and Weather Applications), RIMpro (a disease modeling platform), and weather services (cell phone app)—could be used to time fungicide applications more precisely than a standard calendar schedule.
-Kalniņa and Cox compared several spray programs on Jonagold and Empire apple varieties, swapping out synthetic multi-site fungicides for biopesticides and relying on forecasting models to determine when to spray.
+The first study tested whether disease forecasting tools – including Cornell’s NEWA (Network for Environment and Weather Applications), disease modeling platform RIMpro and cell phone weather apps – could be used to time fungicide applications more precisely than a standard calendar schedule.
+Kalniņa and Cox compared several spray programs on Jonagold and Empire apple varieties, swapping out synthetic multisite fungicides for biopesticides and relying on forecasting models to determine when to spray.

-The second study, also published in Plant Disease, explored how modern planting systems—specifically super spindle or high-density fruiting wall designs—might further support this transition.
-These systems train trees into narrow, hedge-like walls roughly 12 feet tall and three feet apart, rather than the traditional large Christmas-tree shape.
+The second study explored how modern planting systems – specifically super spindle or high-density fruiting wall designs – might further support this transition.
+These systems train trees into narrow, hedge-like walls roughly 12 feet tall and 3 feet apart, rather than the traditional large Christmas-tree shape.
 The smaller canopy reduces humidity around the fruit, which in turn reduces disease pressure.
 Though the planting system effect was not consistent across all years, the study again found no significant differences in disease control between integrated biopesticide programs and conventional synthetic ones.

 Christina Szalinski is a freelance writer for the College of Agriculture and Life Sciences.